 Welcome to the Abdominal Aortic Aneurysm (AAA) and Atrial Fibrillation (AF) Screening Project.
-This is a joint initiative between Waitematā DHB, Auckland DHB and your local doctor.
+This is a joint initiative between Te Whatu Ora Waitematā and Te Toka Tumai-Auckland and your local doctor.

-In 2016 – 2018 Waitematā and Auckland DHBs did a research project where we tested 2,500 Māori men and women across Auckland to see how common AAA is in Māori.
+In 2016 – 2018 Waitematā and Auckland DHBs had a research project where we tested 2,500 Māori men and women across Auckland to see how common AAA is in Māori.
 We discovered Māori are twice as likely to have a AAA as non-Māori.
-Now, to complete the research, we’d like to see if the same is true for Pacific people, starting with Tongan men.
+In 2019 – 2021 we did the same thing with Pacific men and now, to complete the research, we’d like to see if the same is true for Pacific women.

 What is Abdominal Aortic Aneurysm (AAA)?